-- Use the following SDAIE strategies: \\\\\ during the directed lesson - Walk around the room during small group work asking at least two reflective questions of each group that generate analysis and evaluation from the students - Ensure students are talking 1⁄2 the time - Design criteria charts and rubrics to measure student learning and practices

-Example of Criteria

-- Students will work collaboratively to complete tasks aligned with SLC project - 1⁄2 of the lesson or more will be student talk - Students will be heard asking clarifying questions of each other, debating their academic points to peers, providing evidence for their thinking and rationale - Teachers and administrator will work collaboratively in PLCs and SLCs to schedule peer classroom visits, to observe implementation of lessons planned and to coach and provide feedback to colleagues using agreed upon criteria - Parents and community will be trained weekly on the various SLCs projects being implemented at the school.
-The first three weeks of the month, background knowledge and standards being covered as well as strategies and
+- Use the following SDAIE strategies: \\\\\\ during the directed lesson - Walk around the room during small group work asking at least two reflective questions of each group that generate analysis and evaluation from the students - Ensure students are talking 1⁄2 the time - Design criteria charts and rubrics to measure student learning and practices Example of Criteria - Students will work collaboratively to complete tasks aligned with SLC project - 1/2 of the lesson or more will be student talk - Students will be heard asking clarifying questions of each other, debating their academic points to peers, providing evidence for their thinking and rationale - Teachers and administrator will work collaboratively in PLCs and SLCs to schedule peer classroom visits, to observe implementation of lessons planned and to coach and provide feedback to colleagues using agreed upon criteria - Parents and community will be trained weekly on the various SLCs projects being implemented at the school.
+The first three weeks of the month, background knowledge and standards being covered as well as strategies and criteria for learning and practice will be shared with parents.
+The fourth week of the month, classroom visits will be paid to observe units in practice and debrief based on criteria.

-- criteria for learning and practice will be shared with parents.
-The fourth week of the month, classroom visits will be paid to observe units in practice and debrief based on criteria. - Administrator will visit classrooms daily to observe units of study being implemented and will debrief with each teacher based on observations as they aligned to criteria created by PLC, SLC and as they align to the Teaching and Learning Framework's components which are aligned to the standards for the teaching profession: Planning and Preparation, Classroom Environment, Instruction, Professional Responsibilities and Professional Growth.
+• Administrator will visit classrooms daily to observe units of study being implemented and will debrief with each teacher based on observations as they aligned to criteria created by PLC, SLC and as they align to the Teaching and Learning Framework's components which are aligned to the standards for the teaching profession: Planning and Preparation, Classroom Environment, Instruction, Professional Responsibilities and Professional Growth.

 Additionally, all staff will participate in a formal evaluation process.
-Teachers will be evaluated using the revised LAUSD system resulting from the 2011-2012 Initial Implementation Phase for Teacher Effectiveness.
-The new evaluation instrument focuses on teacher support in order to improve instruction.

 Teachers will submit their Initial Planning Sheet to administrator within the first three weeks of school, meeting with administrator to finalize their goals and objective and set formal observation dates.
+Teachers will be evaluated using the revised system resulting from the 2011-2012 Initial Implementation Phase for Teacher Effectiveness.

 The administrator, as well, will meet with her/his immediate supervisor or Local District director to submit the Initial Planning Sheet and set dates for observation visits, again using as tool for evaluation the School Leadership Framework.

-B-9 Sharing a Campus (1 page)
+B-9 Sharing a Campus

 a.
-For applicant teams proposing and/or expecting to share a building with other teams, whether they are internal or external teams, explain how you will ensure all operation run smoothly on-site.
+For applicant teams proposing and/or expecting to share a building with other teams, whether they are internal or external teams, explain how you will ensure all operation run smoothly onsite.
 Describe how you would ideally like to coordinate key resources such as indoor/outdoor space and professional development staff, as well as critical protocols such as safety procedures and bell schedules.

-South Region Middle School #3 at Walnut Park will be shared by the Institute of Environmental Science and the School of Service Learning and Social Justice.
+The Walnut Park Middle School will be shared by the School of Service Learning and Social Justice and the Institute of Environmental Science (IES).
 In order to provide for the safety of students and equity in curriculum the following will be shared: